Easy Mango Bango Recipe So Yum!

 Can I make mango bango the day before?

 Yes, you can make this, cover it well, and store in the refrigerator overnight.
 It taste best when served by the next day.
+I don’t recommend it being made in advance longer than that because the mango acids affect the milks if you leave it for more than 24 hours.
+It’s best made just the night before serving or on the same day.

 Can I freeze this?

 No. The tapioca will change texture.
+Tapioca gets hard and grainy when frozen.

 Is this gluten free?